ernavaga/Peace-Process-Project/README.md

 In this space you can find variable definitions and new names in txt files, which were used for tableau viz: https://public.tableau.com/views/PEACEAGREEMENTS_15917634344550/Abrieflookatpeaceprocessesfrom1990to2019?:display_count=y&publish=yes&:origin=viz_share_link

+If you want to check variables' meanings, please go to https://www.peaceagreements.org/search and downdload Codebook for Version 3.